mihshimada/Hypomethylation_immune/README.md

 ## Additional analysis scripts

-In addition to the Python utilities listed below, this repository also contains scripts used for specific analyses in the study.
+In addition to the Python utilities listed above, this repository also contains scripts used for specific analyses in the study.

 - **RNA-seq/**
   Scripts for RNA-seq preprocessing and TCR clonality analysis (fastp, TRUST4).

 - **DMR_detection/**
   Scripts used to identify hypomethylation-associated differentially methylated regions (DMRs) using the bumphunter algorithm.

+- **Single_cell/**
+  R scripts for the single-cell RNA-seq and paired TCR analysis of NT1 and control PBMCs (Seurat v5 pipeline: QC → doublet removal → normalization/integration → Azimuth annotation → T-cell subset re-clustering → annotation and proportion analysis → TCR repertoire analysis).
+Run in numerical order (01–07).